glisak/Rhetos-wiki/Development-Environment-Setup.md

 ## Get Rhetos server binaries

+Inside your application's development folder, create a subfolder named "<MyApplicationName>RhetosServer" or "RhetosServer", where the Rhetos server binaries will be placed.
+The following documentation will refer to this folder as "RhetosServer folder".

+Option A: Download the zip file for selected release version from <https://github.com/Rhetos/Rhetos/releases>.

+1. Unpack the zip to the RhetosServer folder.

-The Rhetos server binaries can be built from source:
+Option B: Build the binaries from source:

 1. Use git to clone the repository <https://github.com/Rhetos/Rhetos.git> to a new source folder on your disk:
     * In the command prompt run `git clone https://github.com/Rhetos/Rhetos.git RhetosSource`
 2. Open the command prompt in the created Rhetos source folder and run `Build.bat`.
 Verify that the last printed line is "Build.bat SUCCESSFULLY COMPLETED".
 3. The Rhetos server binaries are created in the subfolder **Install\Rhetos**.
-Copy folder **Install\Rhetos** to your application's development folder and rename it to "RhetosServer" or "&lt;MyApplicationName&gt;RhetosServer".
-The following documentation will refer to this copied folder as "RhetosServer".
+Copy the concept of **Install\Rhetos** to your application's RhetosServer folder.

 ## Database setup